NCERT Infrexa

 Spread of Casteism through Dharma

-Manusmiriti receives worldwide criticism as it justifies the oppression of women and suppression of lower castes by superseding the Constitutional principles of the Country.
-Manusmriti provokes violation of the “Right to equality” guaranteed by the Constitution of India under Articles 15, 16 and 17.
+The Manusmriti faces global criticism for justifying the oppression of women and the suppression of lower castes, thereby contradicting the constitutional principles of the country.
+It violates the Right to equality guaranteed by the Constitution of India under Articles 15, 16, and 17.

-Spread of Casteism through Education
+Spread of Casteism Through Education

 Spread of Casteism through Politics